slyrz/newscat/README.md

 The data set was split into training and test data.
 50 randomly chosen news articles were used to train newscat.
-The remaining 250 news articles were used to evaluate the rate the content extraction quality.
+The remaining 250 news articles were used to evaluate the content extraction quality.

 For each news article, we compared the element-level predictions with the real labels and calculated precision, recall and the balanced F-score.